Sutton, London: Governance

 Sutton came within the area of the Metropolitan Police District in 1840.
 The parish of Sutton adopted the Local Government Act 1858 in 1882 and a local board was formed to govern the area.
 The Local Government Act 1894 reformed it as Sutton Urban District.

 In 1928 the area of the urban district was expanded to include the parish of Cheam, and renamed Sutton and Cheam.
 The town became a municipal borough in 1934, and the civil parishes were merged in 1949.
 The municipal borough was abolished in 1965 and its former area became part of the London Borough of Sutton in Greater London.

 For Westminster elections, Sutton is part of the Sutton and Cheam constituency, formed in 1945.
-The Member of Parliament is Paul Scully, of the Conservative Party, and has been since 2015.
+The Member of Parliament is Luke Taylor, of the Liberal Democrats, and has been since the 2024 General Election.

 On a local level, the London Borough of Sutton Council has been run by a Liberal Democrat majority since 1990.

 Population and demography

 Most of Sutton, including the town centre, falls under the SM1 postcode area, though places south of Sutton railway station are part of SM2 instead, and the western part of Sutton Common is in SM3.

-The population of the town, comprising the Sutton Central, Sutton West, Sutton North and Sutton South wards, was 41,483 in the 2011 census.
+The population of the town was counted as 58,880 including the Sutton Central, Sutton South, Sutton North, Sutton West and Belmont Wards in the 2021 United Kingdom census, while the borough overall counted 209,639.

 A majority of the town's population is in the middle class ABC1 social group.